The Prisoner of Benda: The proof

 That is, σ reverts the original k-cycle to the identity and leaves x and y switched (without performing (x y)).

 Next, let π be an arbitrary permutation on [n].
 It consists of disjoint (nontrivial) cycles and each can be inverted as above in sequence after which x and y can be switched if necessary via (x y), as was desired.

 Cultural references

 The episode's title and the Robo-Hungarian emperor subplot are references to the 1894 adventure novel The Prisoner of Zenda, in which a king is replaced by a commoner, by English novelist Anthony Hope.
 The episode also references the Turing test (a philosophical test designed to assess whether a computer can demonstrate true intelligence), actor Nicolas Cage, and the television character Fat Albert.

-Big Bertha, who shoots the Professor in Bender's body, was also the name of a German Howitzer during World War I.
+Big Bertha, who shoots the Professor in Bender's body, was also the name of a German World War I howitzer.

 Broadcast and reception

 "The Prisoner of Benda" originally aired on Comedy Central on August 19, 2010.
 In its original American broadcast, "The Prisoner of Benda" received 1.774 million viewers, down nearly 150,000 from the previous week's episode, "A Clockwork Origin".
 It received a 1.2 rating/2% share in the Nielsen ratings and a 0.8 rating/2% share in the 18–49 demographic, down two tenths of a point from the previous week.